-Self Care – The Cure For Tension Myositis Syndrome?
+Self-Care – The Cure For Tension Myositis Syndrome

 Self-Care As Opposed To Being Selfish

 TMS stands for Tension Myositis Syndrome, which is chronic pain where there is no physical injury.
 It can also be called Neuroplastic Pain or Mind-Body Syndrome.
-There is a miscommunication in our brains, and sometimes our brain causes pain where there is no injury.
-It may sound bold of me to name Self-Care as the cure for TMS, but in my opinion it is.
+There is a miscommunication in our brains, and sometimes, our brain causes pain where there is no injury.
+It may sound bold of me to name Self-Care as the cure for TMS, but in my opinion, it is.

 Self-Care and Our Critical Voice

-As children, many of us did not learn to attend to ourselves, to allow ourselves to feel and express our feelings in a healthy way, to talk kindly to ourselves, to be our own best friend, and this is really what I am taking about.
+As children, many of us did not learn to attend to ourselves, to allow ourselves to feel and express our feelings in a healthy way, to talk kindly to ourselves, to be our own best friend, and this is really what I am talking about.
 Taming our critical voice.

 Self-care vs. Fear and Hypervigilance